bekaDessalegn/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-file 0 - changing the value to 98.file 1 - takes two pointers as an argument and swaps the value.
+file 0 - changing the value to 98.file 1 - takes two pointers as an argument and swaps the value.file 2 - takes a string pointer as an argument and returns the length of the string.